 Annual Fee – $0

-Bonus – Right now, new card holders will earn an extra 1.5% cash back on the first $20k in purchases within the first year, up to an extra $300 cash back.
-These points are paid as 30k Chase Ultimate Rewards points which can then be redeemed for $300 in cash.
+Bonus – bonus_miles_full These points are paid as Chase Ultimate Rewards points which can then be redeemed for cash.

 Highlights – You will earn 5x points on all travel purchased through Chase Ultimate Rewards.
 Plus, you’ll earn 3x on all dining and drugstore purchases.
 Finally, you can earn an unlimited 1.5% cash back on all of your purchases.
 I also love that you can transfer the points you earn with this card to one of Chase’s premium credit cards to get more value out of them.